CLIUtils/CLI11/book/chapters/config.md

 ### Customization of configure file output

 The default config parser/generator has some customization points that allow variations on the TOML format.
 The default formatter has a base configuration that matches the TOML format.
-It defines 5 characters that define how different aspects of the configuration are handled
+It defines 5 characters that define how different aspects of the configuration are handled.
+You must use `get_config_formatter_base()` to have access to these fields

 ```cpp
 /// the character used for comments